 Our CD, 'A New Dawn', was finally released.
 Please see the Recordings page for further details.

 On Friday 15th June we sang at the wedding of Nicola Kelly at St Joseph's RC Church and the following day we were booked to sing at the re-opening of Oystermouth Castle.
 However, due to the high winds and impending rain, we decided to cancel the performance.
 There was no way that either Nick or Rhian could have stopped their music from blowing away!
+This month Alan (Curly) Davies passed his audition and we are pleased to welcome him into the bass section of the choir, well done Alan.

 Our annual concert took place at All Saints Church, Oystermouth, on Saturday, June 23rd.
 The church was full, with about 350 people present.
 Our soloists were Joshua Mills, tenor, and violinist Andrew Millard.
 Joshua is a final year undergraduate student at the Guildhall School of Music and his ultimate ambition is to become an operatic tenor.
 Andrew sits his finals next year and hopes to complete a masters in violin at the Royal College of Music.
 They both delighted the audience with their renditions and we are sure that they will fulfil their ambitions.